tobilg/serverless-duckdb/README.md

 # serverless-duckdb
 An example of how to run DuckDB on AWS Lambda & API Gateway.
-This will deploy two Lambda functions:
+This will eventually deploy three Lambda functions:

 * An **API Gateway endpoint** to which DuckDB queries can be issued via a POST request, which is authenticated by an API Key
+* An **API Gateway endpoint** to which DuckDB queries can be issued via a POST request, providing access to S3 Express One Zone, and authenticated by an API Key
 * A **Function URL Lambda** that supports streaming the query results as an Apache Arrow IPC stream, which uses **NO** authentication by default (you can add `AWS_IAM` auth manually if you wish)

+Only the first function is deployed by default, to deploy the others, you need to uncomment the specific sections in the [serverless.yml](serverless.yml) file.

 ## Requirements
 You'll need a current v3 version installation of the [Serverless Framework](https://serverless.com) on the machine you're planning to deploy the application from.